 The rat in Cage Two experienced stress but had no control over or idea of when it would be shocked.
 The rat in Cage Two became sensitized to the stress, not tolerant of it.

-After running these tests, they found that the rat in Cage One actually experienced some health benefits, while the rat in Cage Two experienced a weakened immune system, weight loss, and was nearly three times more susceptible to cancer.
+After running these tests, they found that the rat in Cage One actually experienced some health benefits.
+In contrast, the rat in Cage Two experienced a weakened immune system, weight loss, and was nearly three times more susceptible to cancer.